Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Breakfast radio really in my head.

-I'll jump straight in from there.
+I've come straight here from there.

 Remix.

-DJ Khaled.
+DJ Cullen!

-I didn't mean to yell that.
+I didn't have to yell that.

-but we'll call it a remix.
+But we'll call it a remix.

 Does it work, though?

-Does it work?
 They do fit in.

 Yeah.